-Hair loss happens to a lot of women, many more than people realise.
-When hair starts to thin or fall out, it can be devastating for women, who often see their hair as a sign of youth and beauty.
+Hair loss happens to many women, many more than people realise.
+When hair starts to thin or fall out, it can be devastating, people often see their hair as a sign of youth and beauty.
 It’s a traumatic experience at any age.
 If you’re suffering from hair loss and unsure why, take a look at some of the causes.

 Hormonal changes in your body can lead to hair loss in women.
 This includes life changes such as pregnancy and menopause, which can have an effect on your hair.